 Remember how I had you enable Nginx Direct Delivery through your SiteGround Site Tools earlier?
 Once you do that on the backend, all you have to do is enable the Dynamic Caching option in SG Optimizer to start taking advantage of their caching.

-Now I’ll briefly explain each of the options underneath the Dynamic Caching setting.
+Now I’ll briefly explain each of the options in the Caching Settings section.

 Manual Cache Purge – Clicking the “Purge Cache” button will manually purge the Dynamic Cache stored for your website.
 You can use this to make sure that you’re loading the latest version of your site after making changes.